Sharon A. Mooney

 Where the Road Turns Dark, Stop Motion Animation.
 5 min.

-Artist Statement
+Statement

 There is a constant battle between my desire to make beautiful images, and with expressing the darker themes lying underneath.
 If life is filled with contrast, I exploit it.
 Self- destruction is a sub-plot; making moving images is my way to subvert my own memory- tainted narratives.